Legal

 13. Final Provisions

-14. Annex 1 — Technical and Organizational Measures (TOMs)
+14. Annex 1 - Technical and Organisational Measures (TOMs)

 15. Annex 2 - Sub-Processors